ITT-24/assignment-6-gesture-recognition-EmmaSophieReichert/dataset/README.md

 Dataset from:
 https://depts.washington.edu/acelab/proj/dollar/xml.zip

-Used the first dataset for training.
+Used the first dataset for training for first approach.
+For second approach, I used the whole Dataset.

 For TASK 2: